 Professional Human Resource Certification

-Certification demonstrates a human resource professional’s dedication, excellence, and professional and educational expertise.
-In some cases, employers will specify certification as a requirement for potential HR leaders:
+Certification demonstrates a human resource professional’s dedication to excellence, experience and professional expertise.
+In some cases, employers will specify certification as a requirement for potential HR leaders.

 Certification options include:

 - SHRM-SCP (senior certified professional)

 HR Certification Institute (HRCI)